 - Select the /dev/sda1 partition, then click Resize/Move menu icon at the top menu, then you can assign additional disk space to the /dev/sda1 partition.

 3.3 Install Gparted Tool After Start Ubuntu.

-Besides load the GParted at ubuntu start time, you can also install GParted after ubuntu os start.
+- Besides load the GParted at the ubuntu start time, you can also install GParted after ubuntu os start.

 - Login ubuntu os.

 - Open a terminal and run the below command to install GParted in ubuntu.

 - After installing GParted successfully, run the command

 gpartein the terminal to open the GUI dialog to increase the partition size.